Ultraman Saga: Plot

 Ultraman Dyna took place.
 Shortly before Zero departs, the hosts and Human forms of Ultraman, Seven, Jack, Ace and Leo comment on something unusual taking place in the multiverse, referring to the universe in which Zero is headed for.

 Taking place 15 years after Shin Asuka (Ultraman Dyna) disappeared through a black hole at the series's ending, Earth has since then set up a space station on Mars in Asuka's honor and memory.
 The space station is then attacked by a few Granspheres, only for the invaders to quickly be fended off by a young defense team pilot named Taiga.
 Shortly after recklessly pursuing the Granspheres, Taiga is trapped (along with a few other Granspheres) inside of a Fortress-like Ship of an invading alien force, that quickly disappears.

 Taiga soon finds himself in the apocalyptic version of Tokyo, as Ultraman Zero battles the fleet of spaceships that were released by the Fortress.
 As Taiga notices a crashing ship heading straight towards a young boy, he pilots his ship directly into its path in an act of self-sacrifice.
 Witnessing his brave actions, Ultraman Zero rescues Taiga and joins with him.
 Once Taiga reawakens, he discovers that Ultraman Zero saved him and is not happy to be joined with the Ultra.
-Trying to dismiss and expel the Ultra from his body, Taiga and the boy are attacked by another monster named Gubira.
-As Taiga tries to keep the boy and himself from getting harmed, Gubira is confronted by another Ultraman, Ultraman Cosmos.
-After a relatively short fight, Cosmos manages to calm down Gubira and the monster leaves the deserted city peacefully.
+Trying to dismiss and expel the Ultra from his body, Taiga and the boy are attacked by another monster named Gubila.
+As Taiga tries to keep the boy and himself from getting harmed, Gubila is confronted by another Ultraman, Ultraman Cosmos.
+After a relatively short fight, Cosmos manages to calm down Gubila and the monster leaves the deserted city peacefully.